José González – Executive Director

 As Outings Leader for LO in Sacramento, Eduardo hopes to provide opportunities for Latino families and youth to experience the outdoors by organizing and leading day hikes, overnight camping, and backpacking trips, in the hopes that these experiences help (re)connect the people to the outdoors.
 Are you ready to get outdoors!?

-Melissa Avery – Regional Coordinator, SF Bay Area, CA (East Bay)
+Melissa Avery – Social Media Coordinator, SF Bay Area, CA (East Bay)